Summer Camps

 Late Pick-Up Fees

-Campers must be picked up by the end of the specified pick up time.
+Campers must be picked up by the end of the specified pick-up time.
 All campers picked up after this time will be assessed a late pick up fee that must be paid prior to the camper returning to any camp.
 Fees are assessed per camper.

-Up to 15 minutes late: $10
+Up to 15 minutes late: $15

-15 minutes late or more: $10 dollars, plus an additional $1 per minute.
+15 minutes late or more: $15 dollars, plus an additional $1 per minute.

-Fees are assessed per camper
+Note: Late fees are assessed on a per camper basis.

-• Register for desired camp.
+• Register for your desired camp.

 Please complete this request form immediately after registration is complete.